-We work with most of the best photographers in the area and we’re always looking to widen our network of collaborators.
+We work with the best photographers in the area, and we’re always looking to widen our network of collaborators.

-Our art director will discuss the rate for a specific assignment with a photographer, but, in the interest of being transparent about our editorial rates, here are the gereal guidelines.
+Our art director will discuss rates for specific assignments with each photographer, but in the interest of being transparent about our editorial rates, here are the general guidelines.

 Profile Images, $100: One primary image and (at least) one detail shot.

-Environmental Profiles, $100: A single individual or a group shot on location or in studio
+Environmental Profiles, $100: A single individual or group shot on location or in studio.

-Food review, $200: Working from our food critic’s feature article, create compelling imagery of items mentioned in the article as well as an interior shot, exterior shot and, in some cases a shot of the chef and/or proprietor.
+Food review, $200: Compelling imagery of items mentioned in our food critic’s feature article, as well as interior and exterior shots of the restaurant and, in some cases, a shot of the chef and/or proprietor.

 Architectural, $200: Eight to ten images of a single home.
 If the article calls for a series of location shots, such as kitchens, bedrooms,or kid’s rooms rate may be higher.

-Fashion/Style, $100: Laydowns, single items shot at one shoot
+Fashion/Style, $100: Product laydowns or single items photographed at one shoot.

-The Scene, $100: Tent to twelve photos, along with names of the subjects in each photo.
+The Scene, $100: Ten to twelve photos, along with the names of the subjects in each photo.
 Images must be uploaded to the website within 24 hours of the event with links to social sites.

-Inset feature photos, $25 – $50 each: Photos to be used inside a larger feature package.
+Inset feature photos, $25-$50 each: Photos for use inside a larger feature package.